Joetta Maue: Stitching ordinary beauty

 I think it is quite important to understand why you are drawn to textiles and why you are using them.
 This adds more depth and meaning to the choice of textiles and cloth.
 In the contemporary art world, this is meaningful.

-I also feel that all rules are meant to be broken.
-To me, the most interesting artists using textiles are breaking down the traditions and barriers of the medium, even in the same process of exploring and honoring the history.
+I also feel that rules are meant to be broken.
+To me, the most interesting artists using textiles are breaking down the traditions and barriers of the medium, even in the same process of exploring and honouring the history.

 Related stories